losttherexo/losttherexo/README.md

 My name's André and I'm a Fullstack Software Engineer and Artist.
 Since technology has always pushed art forward, it felt very natural for my background in Music Production to evolve and merge with coding so here I am ready to take on the world 😤 When I'm not coding or working on the next music project, you can find me gaming, pouring a shot of espresso (or sometimes gin), or going to Target with my girlfriend.
 If you ever wanna reach out don't be a stranger!

 🔭 I’m currently working on building an Instagram automation app<br>
-💬 Ask me about my fervent love for The 1975 and how I believe they mastered pop songwriting<br>
+💬 Ask me about my current obsession, I have many!<br>
-📫 How to reach me: a.vargas252@icloud.com<br>
 ⚡ Fun fact: There is a bar in Brooklyn called Jupiter Disco and I transcend to the stars every visit

 <!--